The Jurisprudential sects of Islam

 The Hanbali Sect

 This sect was spread like the other sects.
-This sect is still present in the Arabic Peninsula and other parts of the Islamic world. anbal died in the 241)mad bin H)Ahst year after the great migration in Baghdād.
+This sect is still present in the Arabic Peninsula and other parts of the Islamic world.
+Ah)mad bin H)anbal died in the 241st year after the great migration in Baghdād.